DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Sermon_On_The_Mount.md

 - **Opening (Say):**
   > "Does anyone remember what we discussed last week?
 What is the Golden Rule?"
   > (Expected answer: “Treat other people how you want to be treated, if you were in their shoes.”)
   >  "Jesus gave a speech about the Golden rule.
-This is called the Sermon on the Mount."
+This is called the Sermon on the Mount.
+He said that especially when its hard to be kind, we should be kind."
   > We will read a book that discusses things related to the Golden Rule.
 - **Scripture / Read:** The `Be Kind` Book.
 - **Key questions / Discussion points:**
   - What is the Golden Rule?
   - How can we help others like Jesus taught?
+  - Is it always easy to be kind?
+  - Is it always easy to know how to be kind and know what to do?

 - **Activities (step-by-step):**  Communion Stoles
 - Materials / Supplies: Stole fabric, paint, stamps (heart, bread, chalice, dove), vinyl tablecloths, paper bowls